Degrees and certificates in the Geographic Information Systems program may lead to the following jobs or careers:

 According to the

-Geospatial Information and Technology Association (GITA), 70 to 80 percent of the information managed by business is connected to a specific location — an address, street, intersection or coordinate — putting geospatial technology into every corner of the business world.
+Geospatial Information and Technology Association (GITA), 70-80% of the information managed by business is connected to a specific location — an address, street, intersection or coordinate — putting geospatial technology into every corner of the business world.

-Because the technology’s uses are so widespread and diverse, the geospatial market is growing at an annual rate of almost 35 percent, and its commercial subsection is expanding at a phenomenal rate of 100 percent each year.
+Because the technology’s uses are so widespread and diverse, the geospatial market is growing at an annual rate of almost 35%, and its commercial subsection is expanding at a phenomenal rate of 100% each year.
 Revenues from geospatial technologies are expected to reach more than $21 billion in the next few years, with solid growth in new jobs.

 GIS technology uses specialized computer systems to get geographic data and integrate it into intelligent “super” maps.
 The data can then be used to create endless “what if” scenarios, providing a powerful tool for applications including:

 Applications for geospatial technologies are diverse, impacting nearly all major job sectors.
-The total market is growing at an annual rate of almost 35 percent, with commercial applications expanding 100 percent each year, according to the Geospatial Information and Technology Association.
+The total market is growing at an annual rate of almost 35%, with commercial applications expanding 100% each year, according to the Geospatial Information and Technology Association.
 Geospatial products and specialists play a major role in homeland security activities providing Information needed to protect infrastructure and create emergency plans.

-CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth of 12 percent for surveyors and 16 percent for civil engineering technicians through 2024 in Texas.
+CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth of 12% for surveyors and 16% for civil engineering technicians through 2024 in Texas.
 For those who continue their studies into engineering degrees, high job growth is expected across the industry.
 Workforce Solutions of Greater Dallas's targeted occupations this year projects five separate engineering positions as high growth areas.